ianunruh/ianunruh.com/_posts/2014-05-14-monitor-everything-part-3.md

 <div class="alert alert-warning">
   <h4>Warning</h4>

   It's probably not a good idea to use the certificates in this manner for production environments.
 If an attacker can get the certificate from any shipper, they can impersonate the indexer.
-You should generate a separate certificate/key pair for the indexer.
+This can be an issue when shipping logs containing sensitive information.
+You should generate a separate certificate for the indexer.
 </div>

 ### Installation

 First we'll need to secure copy the certificate and key to `/etc/logstash-forwarder` on each node we want to ship logs from.
-Now we can install `logstash-forwarder`.
-I've created a [simple script](https://github.com/ianunruh/monitoring/blob/master/install-logstash-forwarder.sh) that you can run on your nodes to compile and install it.
+After that, you can start installing the forwarder on each node.
+I've created a [simple script](https://github.com/ianunruh/monitoring/blob/master/install-logstash-forwarder.sh) that will compile and install it.

 ```bash
 apt-get install -y git